P7h/databricks-dbt-dais2023-workflows-demo/README.md

 # databricks-dbt-dais2023-workflows-demo

-Experimenting with [DBT](https://www.getdbt.com/) on Databricks using [dbt-databricks](https://github.com/databricks/dbt-databricks).
+DAIS 2023 demo of [DBT](https://www.getdbt.com/) on Databricks using [dbt-databricks](https://github.com/databricks/dbt-databricks) for [Five things you didn't know you could do with Databricks Workflows](https://www.databricks.com/dataaisummit/session/five-things-you-didnt-know-you-could-do-databricks-workflows/).

-Right now there are following DBT projects implemented:
+This repo contains the following DBT project implemented:

-* [dais_demos](dais_demos/) - simple DBT project that demonstrates how to load data & perform transformations using DBT on Databricks.
+* [dais_demos](dais_demos/) - DBT project demonstrating the Medallion architecture how to load data & perform transformations using DBT on Databricks.